Maelikah/M1_Refactoring/README.md

-# Prework Study Guide Webpage
+# Module 1 Challenge

 ## Description

-This webpage has been created to be the starting point for the Coding Bootcamp.
+This webpage has been created to satisfy the Coding Bootcamp's first challenge.
-It contains notes related to HTML, CSS, Git and JavaScript concepts that I found interesting or worth mentioning.
-The different prework activities served as a step by step walkthrough that allowed me to build this webpage.
-This helps to start understanding basic coding concepts and best practices.
+It contains a refactored webpage allowing it to be more in compliance with accessibility requirements and HTML semantics best practices.
+The original functionality has not been affected.

 ## Installation